shawnMthompson/MAITS-Website/README.md

 # README:
 This is a website designed and developed by Shawn Thompson for Morse Accounting and Income Tax Service, a tax-office business based in Maine.
-I was given permission to make a repository of the website by the business owner.
+I was given permission to make a repository of the website by the business owner: Deanna Thompson.

 # TECHNOLOGIES USED (2/16/2024):
 * HTML